 Sports and fitness tracking performance is not that different from what we found on the first Versa.
 Sleep tracking is still a standout feature, while the heart rate monitor still tends to falter for high intensity workouts.
 As a core smartwatch experience it's decent, but it still lacks in comparison to its closest competitors, particularly in the app department.
 If you love watch faces though, you're well served here.

 Thankfully you still get the same four-day plus battery life, which can definitely stretch to five days depending on usage.
 That's still better than Apple and Google's Wear OS watches can muster up right now.

 If you liked the Versa, but prefer to spend a little less, the Versa Lite Edition is a fitting alternative.
 The swim tracking is a disappointing omission ‚Äď more so than the music player ‚Äď but if you can live without monitoring your pool sessions it's still a great smartwatch to consider at a great price.

 Samsung Galaxy Watch

 The Samsung Galaxy Watch is the successor to the Gear S3 and is still one of the best watches around.
 Compatible with Android and iOS, it now comes in both 42mm and 46mm models.

-Samsung treads between smartwatch and fitness tracker, also packing in a heart rate sensor alongside the GPS and its much-improved Samsung Health software.
+Samsung walks the line between smartwatch and fitness tracker, also packing in a heart rate sensor alongside the GPS and its much-improved Samsung Health software.
 There's also the option of LTE, if you wish for an untethered connection, with a standalone speaker for taking calls on the watch.
-It's now waterproof too, adding swim tracking skills that are on par with the Watch Series 4.
+It's now waterproof too, adding swim tracking skills that are on a par with the Watch Series 4.

 Battery life, we should say, is also solid, getting you 2-3 days on the 42mm model and more on the 46mm version.
 If you're not a fan of Wear OS and don't want an Apple Watch, this is the top option to consider instead.